vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ## Installation and first use

 ### Installing python
-In order to install python for the first time, we suggest you to use the following guide: https://realpython.com/installing-python/
+To install python for the first time, we suggest you use the following guide: https://realpython.com/installing-python/

-Although we used the Python version: 3.9.10, the code should be executed without problems with superior versions.
+Although we used Python version 3.9.10, the code should run without problems with superior versions.

 ### Installing required packages